movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 forces the mount read-only.
 Read-only mounts do not retain this unused writer-only space.

-Ordered data extents and implicit data-reference materialization are implemented below VFS.
-Initial write VOPs and mount-time write-format validation are not implemented yet.
+`IO_SYNC` writes, `VOP_FSYNC`, mount-wide sync, and clean unmount close and fully commit the relevant open transaction.
+Other successful writes may batch in that transaction.
+An already aborted transaction is discarded safely on unmount, while ordinary commit failure prevents a non-forced unmount.

 ## Initial writable format

-Write support should start with a deliberately narrow mount policy:
+The writable mount policy currently requires:

 * One device, CRC32C, and existing SINGLE or DUP chunks only.
+* Skinny metadata, with only `MIXED_BACKREF`, `EXTENDED_IREF`,
+  `SKINNY_METADATA`, and `NO_HOLES` incompat bits accepted.
+* No compat-ro feature bits, including free-space-tree and block-group-tree.
+* No pending log root, seeding device, or read-only top-level filesystem tree.
+* No fallback from a newer valid superblock mirror to an older generation.
+* No legacy extent items, simple-quota owner refs, shared block/data refs, snapshots, or additional subvolumes.
+The complete extent tree is scanned before the transaction subsystem is initialized.
 * No device add/remove, chunk allocation, balance, relocation, scrub repair, send/receive, qgroups, or zoned mode.
 * No log-tree replay or log-tree creation.
 * No data compression on newly written extents.
-Existing supported compressed extents remain readable and are replaced with uncompressed COW extents when modified.
+Existing compressed extents remain readable, but writes overlapping them return `EOPNOTSUPP`.
-* No NODATACOW writes initially.
-Existing NODATACOW files may either be rejected for write or use normal COW; in-place data writes should not be implemented as a shortcut.
-* No free-space tree or block-group tree initially.
-Filesystems with those compat-ro features remain read-only until both trees can be updated transactionally.
-* Shared extents must either be handled correctly or cause writable mount to be refused.
-A filesystem having snapshots makes a "reference count is one" shortcut unsafe.
+* NODATACOW mappings are replaced through normal COW rather than in place.
+  NODATASUM files, inline files, and encoded mappings reject writes.

 Read-compatible and write-compatible feature masks must remain separate.
 A feature can be safe to parse while still requiring accounting that the writer does not implement.

-Initially, allocate only from existing block groups.
+Allocation uses only existing block groups.
 Returning `ENOSPC` when they are exhausted is safer and much smaller in scope than changing the chunk and device trees.

 ## Main in-memory objects